Carlos Santos Handgrade Review | A Stunning Adelaide Oxford In Guimaraes Patina

 - Lining & Insole: Genuine Leather

 Those are some juicy specs.
 This model is usually a part of GMTO’s so it is very hard to find.
-Luckily, you will be able to pre-order yours by dropping a mail to firstname.lastname@example.org.
+Luckily, you will be able to pre-order yours by visiting The Noble Shoe!
 The price will be:

 Important: The available pre-order model will be on the Wine Shadow Patina and delivery is expected around August.